 The pathogen is the bacterium Pseudomonas syringae, but its effects rely upon conditional and cultural situations.
 The disease progresses rapidly in rainy, cool weather and is dispersed by windy conditions.
 Any small injury in a plant can invite the introduction of the disease.

 Freeze damage and winter injury are the most frequent ways the pathogen gets into the tree.
 The disease development stops during warm periods, however, the bacteria overwinters in buds, margins of cankers, and the tree itself.
 The following spring brings forth more growth of the disease and potential spread.

 Peach Bacterial Canker Control

 Good cultural conditions can prevent much of the damage from this disease.
 At planting, select sites that are well draining and use rootstocks that are resistant to the pathogen.

-Keeping the tree healthy with suggested peach fertilizing, minimizing other disease and pest issues and proper pruning techniques can also diminish the effects of the disease.
+Keeping the tree healthy with suggested peach fertilizing, minimizing other disease and pest issues, and proper pruning techniques can also diminish the effects of the disease.
 Sanitary practices on all tools used can reduce the transfer of the bacteria from tree to tree.
 Some growers suggest treating peach bacterial canker by pruning in January or February.
-Remove at least 12 inches (30 cm.) below cankers and dispose of the infected tree material.
+Remove at least 12 inches (31 cm.) below cankers and dispose of the infected tree material.

-Another suggestion is application of copper fungicide just at leaf drop, but this seems to have minimal effect.
+Another suggestion is an application of copper fungicide just at leaf drop, but this seems to have minimal effect.